What Does A Mono Rash Look Like

 • Jaundice (yellowing of the skin and eyes): This could indicate liver involvement.

-• Worsening of symptoms: If your symptoms are not improving or are getting worse, it's important to see a doctor for further evaluation.
+• Worsening of symptoms: If your symptoms are not improving or are getting worse, don't forget to see a doctor for further evaluation.

 Frequently Asked Questions (FAQ)